dga711/msfs-cj4DG/README.md

 # MSFS Citation CJ4 Mod

 A mod aiming to improve the FMC systems of the Citation CJ4 in Microsoft Flightsimulator 2020.
+And maybe get some (Inop.) knobs working.

 ## Features